ghc-proposals/ghc-proposals/principles.rst

 Warning of upcoming changes (GR3)
 ~~~~~~~~~~~~~~~~~~~~

-**General rule (GR3)**.  *If we break (GR1), for a compelling reason (GR2), we should whenever possible provide a deprecation cycle, as well as copious publicity, so that users are alerted (via depreciation warnings) to the upcoming change, have time to adapt, and can raise concerns.*
+**General rule (GR3)**.  *If we break (GR1), for a compelling reason (GR2), we should whenever possible provide a deprecation cycle, as well as appropriate publicity, so that users are alerted (via warnings) of the upcoming change, have time to adapt, and can raise concerns.*

-"Provide deprecation cycle" means that (if possible) when a change in GHC will break existing code,
+"Provide a deprecation cycle" means that (if possible) when a change in GHC will break existing code,
 then

 * GHC(N) should *warn* of the upcoming change, and only GHC(N+1) should make the breaking change